Agile-Software-Engineering-25/team-7-backend-dms/README.md

-# UserService
+# DMS

-UserService is a Spring Boot-based application designed to manage user-related operations.
+DMS is a Spring Boot-based application designed to manage document and folder operations.
 It leverages modern Java (Java 21) and integrates with various Spring Boot modules for web, data, and testing functionalities.

 ## Features